Ship Car To Quebec

 The Canadian Customs website provides a full rundown of the importation process, but you’ll want to note the points below:

-- You’re required to submit a copy of the title to the border station at least 72 hours in advance of its arrival.
+- You must submit a copy of the title to the border station at least 72 hours before its arrival.

 - Check the Canadian Registrar of Imported Vehicles to ensure it meets Canadian standards for emissions and other factors.